chew-in/computational_physics/2_emergence/README.md

 ## Swarm Behavior

 ## Conway's Game of Life
-Conway's game of life is a famous example of a 2D cellular automaton, and has been extensively studied for its ability to produce various patterns, including gliders, oscillators, and still lifes.
+The Game of Life, or Life, is the best-known example of a cellular automaton, in which patterns form and evolve on a 2D grid according to a few simple rules.
+Devised by British mathematician [John Horton Conway](https://www.theguardian.com/science/2015/jul/23/john-horton-conway-the-most-charismatic-mathematician-in-the-world), the Game of Life demonstrates how simplicity generates complexity - 1) it can do arbitrary computations, 2) it can build copies of itself.
+The Game of Life has been extensively studied for its ability to produce various [interesting patterns](https://www.youtube.com/watch?v=C2vgICfQawE), including gliders, oscillators, spaceships, and still lifes.

+The rules of Life include -
+1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+1. Any live cell with two or three live neighbors lives on to the next generation.
+1. Any live cell with more than three live neighbors dies, as if by overpopulation.
+1. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+I am simulating Life in both FOTRAN code `life3.f` and Python.
+To show that the code works, we will simulate -
+1. A Bee-Hive.
+It is an example of a Still Life.
+Coordinates (33,33), (33,34), (34,32), (34,35), (35,33), (35,34).
+1. A Toad.
+It is an example of an Oscillator with period 2.
+Coordinates (34,33), (34,34), (34,35), (35,32), (35,33), (35,34).
+1. A T-tetromino.
+It is an example of evolution, and takes 9 generations to evolve into an arrangement of four blinkers called a traffic light.
+Coordinates (24,24), (25,23), (25,24), (25,25).
+1. The Glider.
+It is an example of a Spaceship.
+Coordinates (33,33), (33,34), (33,35), (34,33), (35,34)

+## Analysis on Life
-• Further develop the code “life.f” to include the biological rules described there.
-Make sure your code works, by setting off a “glider” (coordinates (33,33), (33,34), (33,35), (34,33), (35,34)), or any other beast from the menagerie described in one of the links posted.
-Remember, the one precaution to keep in mind is not accessing elements of the game matrix outside of bounds, when tallying the number of live next neighbors, as this will lead to a runtime error (segmentation fault).
-Any conclusions from repeating the game (while changing random number generator seed) and keeping some tallies? (long-term stability as a function of initial filling factor, minimum initial colony size for a certain longevity, longevity vs. size of Petri dish for a fixed filling factor, PDF of game duration until stagnancy, etc. Anything you deem of sufficient interest to study.)
+Any conclusions from repeating the game (while changing random number generator seed) and keeping some tallies?
+1. long-term stability as a function of initial filling factor
+1. minimum initial colony size for a certain longevity, longevity vs. size of Petri dish for a fixed filling factor, PDF of game duration until stagnancy, etc. Anything you deem of sufficient interest to study.)

+Then we will tweak with the rules of Life as follows -
+1. longer range interactions (e.g., swarm behavior)
+1. collaborative or war games (tribes!)
+1. introduction of an element of randomness (i.e., deviation from a purely deterministic game)
+1. use of a toric board

 • Optional (you can ask for additional time).
 Let your hair down and tweak with the rules of life.
 Suggestions: longer range interactions (e.g., swarm behavior), collaborative or war games (tribes!), introduction of an element of randomness (i.e., deviation from a purely deterministic game), use of a toric board, so on, and so forth.
 The whole beauty is that a set of rules that “make sense" may actually result in the emergence of surprising collective/coherent behaviors.
 Optional, and only for uber-geeks: beat me at “peg solitaire” (see shallowblue.f code).
 Develop a more successful algorithm than mine.